Freight Density: How it Shapes Your Shipping Strategy

 The first step to calculating density is to measure weight and volume.

-• Weight: The total weight of the shipment, measured in pounds (lbs).
-It must include the commodity and any packing or packaging materials.
+• Weight: The total weight of the shipment, measured in pounds.
+It must include the commodity and any packing or packaging materials, including the pallet it may be on.

-• Volume: the total space that the shipment occupies, measured in cubic feet.
+• Volume: The total space occupied, measured in cubic feet.
 Calculate by multiplying the length, width, and height.
-Divide the result by 1,728 (since there are 1728 cubic inches in a cubic foot).
+Divide the result by 1,728 (the number of inches in a cubic foot).

-Look at a shipment as a single piece to measure all the volume dimensions in inches.
-If your shipment is in multiple boxes or pallets, each one can be measured individually, or you can figure out how the combined measurements would read.
+If your shipment is in multiple boxes or pallets, each one can be measured individually.
+However, you’ll need to figure out the combined measurements to get an accurate rate.

 Once you have taken the measurements to find weight and volume, it’s time to calculate the density.
-For freight shipping, specifically, density is calculated by dividing the weight of the shipment by the total volume and is measured in pounds per cubic foot (PCF).
-T
+Divide the weight of the shipment by the total volume.
+The result is measured in pounds per cubic foot.

 The formula for density is: